 At any given time there is a certain quantity of money that’s circulating in the economy.
 We call this the money supply.
 If a society is going to use money to carry on commerce, money needs to be created and fed into the system in some way so that the money supply will be adequate to meet the needs of the economy.
 In the U.S. and throughout the world, most of the money consists of numbers in accounts and it’s created by banks when they make loans (see How is Money Created Today?).

 Creating and Un-Creating Money

 Let’s say a bank is making a mortgage loan for $200,000.
 It creates $200,000 by entering that number in an account.
 The money in the account is a liability for the bank—money they may need to convert to cash or transfer to another bank at the account holder’s request.
 The bank has the borrower’s signed loan agreement as an asset balanced against the liability.
 So this balances on their balance sheet.
 The $200,000 paid to the seller becomes part of the money supply circulating in the economy.

 Over time the borrower makes payments on the loan.
 The borrower’s payments are part principal and part interest.
 The interest payment is income for the bank and may continue to circulate as they pay expenses or make purchases.
-But the amount paid on the principal is used to reduce the value of the asset (the loan agreement); it doesn’t go into anyone’s account and it ceases to be money.
-When the loan has been fully paid off, the same amount of money that was created when the loan was made (in this case $200,000) has been extinguished from the money supply.
+But the amount paid on the principal simply reduces the value of the asset (the loan agreement); it doesn’t go into anyone’s account and it ceases to be money.
+When the loan has been fully paid off, the money that was created when the loan was made (in this case $200,000) has been extinguished from the money supply.